 What a Completed Howard Frankland Bridge Will Look Like

-As you drive over the Howard Frankland, you see progress, but it’s still pretty tough to imagine what all of this work is going to look like upon completion.
+As you drive over the Howard Frankland Bridge, you see progress, but it’s still pretty tough to imagine what all of this work is going to look like upon completion.
 Work won’t finish until late 2025 according to the Florida Department of Transportation.
 The cost is expected to be about $865 million.

 A new southbound/westbound (from Tampa to St. Pete) bridge is what you see currently being built north of the current southbound/westbound bridge.
 It’ll have 8 lanes – 4 for general use and 4 express lanes.
 There’s a bike and pedestrian path in the plan.
 The bridge we use now to go from Tampa to St. Pete will become the new northbound/eastbound part of 275 once the new bridge is ready.
 The bridge we use to go from St. Pete to Tampa will be taken down.